 Linseed Oil Paint – An Unlikely Hero in Preservation

-Linseed oil paint cans from Brouns & Co.
 Interested in why linseed oil paint was used for the finish of the window sash in our Fall 2023 Preservation Update?
 Linseed oil paint has been used for centuries quite simply because it works so well at protecting the substrate and creating good aesthetic appearance.
 Historically it would have contained lead for anti-mold properties, but this harmful ingredient has been replaced with a combination of zinc and titanium white which works just as well.

 The decay of historic timber started with the introduction of synthetic petrochemical paints and wood treatments.
 Even though many countries retained some usage of linseed oil paint, vast amounts of knowledge were lost; resulting in the product dying out.